Kalior/openpose-tda-action-recognition/README.md

 #### train_classifier.py

-* The [`train_classifier.py`](train_classifier.py) script finally train a classifier on the data.
+* The [`train_classifier.py`](train_classifier.py) script trains a classifier on the data.
 It accepts a dataset as input (without the `-test` and `-train` suffix) and an option to run either [`--feature-engineering`](action_recognition/classifiers/feature_engineering_classifier.py), [`--tda`](action_recognition/classifiers/tda_classifier.py), or [`--ensemble`](action_recognition/classifiers/ensemble_classifier.py).
-They will produce confusion matrices of the classifier on the test set.
+They will produce confusion matrices of the classifier on the test set, the classifier saved in `.pkl` format, and optionally a visualisation of the incorrect classifications.
 The `--feature-engineering` option trains a classifier on hand-selected features.
 The `tda` option runs a SlicedWasserstein Kernel on the Persistence diagrams of the generated point clouds from the data.
 The `ensemble` option combines the Sliced Wasserstein kernel with the feature engineering using a voting classifier.
 * The pipeline for the TDA calculation has 7 steps, remember the data is split up into chunks by [`create_dataset.py`](create_dataset.py):
     1. Extract certain keypoints (the neck, ankles, and wrists have worked the best for me), which both speeds up the computation and increases accuracy.
     2. Smooth the path of each keypoint.
 This is mainly done since OpenPose sometimes produces jittery output, and this helps to remove that (and increases accuracy as a result).
     3. Normalise every chunk so that it is centered around `(0, 0)`.
     4. Flatten the chunks from shape `[n_frames, n_keypoints, 2]` to `[n_keypoints * n_frames, 3]`.
-The third dimension corresponds to the index of the frame, not actual time.
+The third dimension corresponds to the index of the frame (i.e. ranging from 0 to n_frames), not actual time.
     5. Calculate persistence using `Gudhi`'s `AlphaComplex` (with `max_alpha_square` set to 2).
     6. Calculate the `SlicedWasserstein` kernel from `sklearn_tda`.
     7. Train a `scikit-learn` `SVC` classifier.